 2.1 Sample collection and preparation

 The microbial samples were provided by M.R.
-Morarka GDC rural research foundation.
+Morarka, GDC Rural Research Foundation.

 Cinnamon bark was purchased from the local market of Jaipur, Rajasthan.

-Bacterial cultures of Pseudomonas spp., E.coli and a sample of food spoiling microbes were used to test the antimicrobial activity of cinnamon bark extract.
-The cultures were prepared and maintained by subculturing of these microbes for every week.
+Bacterial cultures of Pseudomonas spp., E.coli, and a sample of food-spoiling microbes were used to test the antimicrobial activity of cinnamon bark extract.
+The cultures were prepared and maintained by subculturing these microbes every week.

 Nutrient Agar Media (NAM) at pH 7 was used for bacterial inoculation on petriplates.